Amphitheater Loop Trail

-The trail begins on the east side of the gravel parking lot near the trail register box and information board.
+The trail leaves from the east side of the gravel parking lot near the trail register box and information board.
 Walk through the wooden gate, cross Hwy 128, and continue following the trail on the other side of the road.
 Small sign posts with arrows mark the route as you head southeast towards the Moenkopi cliffs and the landmark Fisher Towers.

 Make the loop